aws/aws-cdk/packages/@aws-cdk/aws-apprunner/README.md

 your code needs when it calls any AWS APIs.

 `accessRole` - The IAM role that grants the App Runner service access to a source repository.
 It's required for ECR image repositories (but not for ECR Public repositories).
-If not defined, a new access role will be generated.
+If not defined, a new access role will be generated when required.

 See [App Runner IAM Roles](https://docs.aws.amazon.com/apprunner/latest/dg/security_iam_service-with-iam.html#security_iam_service-with-iam-roles) for more details.